splunk/public-o11y-docs/infrastructure/metrics-pipeline/mpm-rule-agreggation.rst

 To access and create the aggregation rules for a metric follow these steps:

 #.
 Access your Splunk Observability Cloud account.
 #.
-In the left nav, select :guilabel:`Settings > Metrics Pipeline Management` to access the landing screen with a list of all your metrics and a summary of their rulesets.
+In the left navigation menu, select :guilabel:`Settings > Metrics Pipeline Management` to access the landing screen with a list of all your metrics and a summary of their rulesets.
 #.
 Select or search for a metric to access the metric's summary page.
 #.
 In the :guilabel:`Added by rule` tile, select :guilabel:`Add`.
 #.
 In the :guilabel:`Create aggregation rule` dialog, complete the options:

   * Name your rule.
   * Filter incoming data to a specific MTS population.
 Search for dimension keys or values to narrow down the associated metric time series (MTS).
   * Configure the dimensions settings.
 Search for dimensions and select either :strong:`Keep` or :strong:`Drop`.
-Splunk Observability Cloud saves the dimensions you keep in the new aggregated MTS, and removes the dropped dimensions.
+Splunk Observability Cloud saves the dimensions you keep in the new aggregated MTS and removes the dropped dimensions.

 .. note:: You cannot aggregate histogram metrics.